jurassix/web-embed-lab/docs/AUTO_FORMULATE_SYNTAX.md

 ### `browser-configuration`

-These options are passed directly via selenium when asking to control a browser.
+These capabilties are passed via selenium when asking to control a browser.

 Example: